srikanthmekala500/DSA-in-JavaScript/Set & Map.md

 ## Method 2: Sorting
+Array Indexing
+nums is the array.
+i is the current index in the loop. nums[i] is the element at the current index. nums[i - 1] is the element at the previous index.

 function containsDuplicate(nums) {
     nums.sort((a, b) => a - b);
     for (let i = 1; i < nums.length; i++) {